• Skip to main content

 Souther cross horror comic cover

 Alex Braith, a petty thief, is tracing the steps of her sister who has gone missing on Jupiter’s moon, Titan.
 Her search takes her aboard the Southern Cross, where she finds more questions than answers.
 Mysterious things start to happen onboard, and Alex uncovers a link to the ship’s Gravity Drive.
 Unfortunately for her, that link isn’t very friendy.
-Available on Amazon here.
+Available on Horror Hub here.

 Sentient by Jeff Lemire and Gabriel Walta